 The use of appropriate statistical methods in clinical research improves the quality of evidence available to patients, caregivers and health care providers when making care decisions.
 Further, ensuring correct methodology is applied throughout the entire course of a study, from initial design through publication, supports accurate and reproducible science.
 When necessary, Dr. Schulte develops and applies advanced or sophisticated methods to address well-defined and clinically relevant hypotheses that might otherwise go unexplored.

-- Senior Associate Consultant I-Research, Division of Biomedical Statistics and Informatics, Department of Health Sciences Research
+- Consultant, Division of Clinical Trials and Biostatistics, Department of Quantitative Health Sciences

 - PhD - Statistics North Carolina State University